 1. I received notification of a Central Registry Board Incident Determination, what is that?

 Generally speaking, the Central Registry Board is a method that the Department of Defense uses to collect data about domestic abuse (including sexual assault).
-Here is a link to the Department of Defense Instruction.

 The boards are implemented through each base Family Advocacy Program.
 The members usually consist of senior uniformed leaders on the installation, legal advisors, law enforcement representation, and family advocacy representatives.
-There job is to review cases of alleged maltreatment.
+Their job is to review cases of alleged maltreatment.
 They determine whether the allegation is "met" or "did not meet" the criteria for maltreatment.
 They also recommended a treatment plan for the accused member.

 2. Should I cooperate or provide information?